MetPX/sarracenia/doc/sr_config.7.rst

   those collection activities might use a single 'source' account.

-  Each source gets a xs_<user> exchange for injection of data posts, and, similar to a subscriber to send log messages about processing and receipt of data. source may also have an xl_<user>
+  Each source gets a xs_<user> exchange for injection of data posts, and, similar to a subscriber to send report messages about processing and receipt of data. source may also have an xl_<user>
-  exchange where, as per log routing configurations, log messages of consumers will be sent.
+  exchange where, as per report routing configurations, report messages of consumers will be sent.